-The Company restructured its funded U.S. defined benefit pension plan in 2017.
-Included in the restructuring was the transfer of certain plan liabilities and assets to an insurance company that resulted in a \$12 million pension settlement loss included in general and administrative expense.
 Total operating expenses for 2016 included an impairment charge of \$192 million.
-Before the pension settlement loss in 2017 and the impairment charge in 2016, total operating expenses for 2017 were \$18 million (5 percent) higher than 2016, driven by volume and rate-related increases.
-Investment in new product development was \$60 million, slightly lower than 2016.
+Compared to 2016 expenses before the impairment charge, total operating expenses for 2017 were \$19 million (5 percent) higher, driven by volume and rate-related increases.
+Investment in new product development was \$59 million, slightly lower than 2016.